Population: 2,132 (2016 estimate) with growth projected to reach 11,954 by 2045

 employment, community facility, and open

-We plan to visit again in June/July 2020 to discuss who should lead each of these initiatives for Pokeno.
-Attend this meeting to tell us what you think.
+visited again in June/July 2020 to discuss who should lead each of these

-See below to view these initiatives in more detail or download the Waikato District Blueprint for more information.
+View the Local Area Blueprint initiatives in more detail below or download the Waikato District Blueprint for more information.

 Proposed initiatives for Pokeno:

 - Build a strong identity based on the river corridor, and the unique qualities of the local area.
 Recognise the position as the gateway to the north and the Waikato, and consider the dairy industry, markets, ice cream and bacon.

 - Consider the need for a sports park.
 Consider whether Munro Reserve can be improved for this or whether the park in the western growth area can be expanded

 - Establish a library, community and customer service and/or facilities